This article was originally published by CHS (Core Humanitarian Standard) Alliance. Click here for the original article.

-The CHS Alliance sits down with David Addiss, Director of the Focus Area for Compassion and Ethics (FACE), at The Task Force for Global Health, to find out what the development, humanitarian and global health sectors can learn from each other to make our workplaces more compassionate.
+The CHS Alliance sits down with David Addiss, MD, Director of the Focus Area for Compassion and Ethics (FACE), at The Task Force for Global Health, to find out what the development, humanitarian and global health sectors can learn from each other to make our workplaces more compassionate.

 CHS Alliance focus group discussions have found that aid workers experience high rates of debilitating work-related stress, anxiety, depression, burnout, exhaustion and alcoholism.
 Have you noticed similar trends in the health sector?